Chris Davis (baseball)

 Davis attended Navarro Junior College and was selected by the Rangers in the fifth round of the 2006 MLB draft.
 He ascended quickly through the Rangers' minor league system, getting named their Minor League Player of the Year in 2007.
 He was called up in the middle of 2008 and had a strong start to his major league career.
 He was the Rangers' starting first baseman for 92 games in 2009 and hit 21 home runs, but a low batting average and his tendency to strike out left the Rangers dissatisfied with him.
 Because of this, the Rangers sent Davis back and forth between the minors and the majors over the next two years and left him off their playoff roster in 2010.
 On July 30, 2011, they traded him to the Orioles.

 Davis appeared in 31 games for the Orioles in 2011.
 In the lineup full-time in 2012, he hit 33 home runs while batting .270 and helping the Orioles reach the playoffs for the first time since 1997.
 In 2013, his 53 home runs led all MLB players and set a new Orioles single-season franchise record.
-Davis also had 138 runs batted in (RBIs), was selected to the All-Star Game, and finished third in American League Most Valuable Player Award (MVP) voting.
+Davis also had 138 runs batted in (RBI), was selected to the All-Star Game, and finished third in American League Most Valuable Player Award (MVP) voting.
 In September 2014, Davis was suspended for 25 games for testing positive for amphetamine; he asserted that he tested positive due to the use of Adderall, for which he previously had a "therapeutic use exemption".
 Davis missed the Orioles' seven postseason games in 2014 due to his suspension.

-From 2015 through 2018, Davis led all major league players in strikeouts-per-at-bat.
-In 2018, he set the MLB record for the lowest batting average ever for a qualified player when he batted .168.
-In 2019, he set the MLB record for the most consecutive at bats by a position player without a hit, going 0-for-54, yet he still managed a run batted in on a bases-loaded walk during that span.
+The Orioles signed Davis to a seven-year, $161 million contract in January 2016.
+In 2018, he set the MLB record for the lowest batting average ever for a qualified player, batting .168.
+In 2019, Davis set the MLB record for the most consecutive at bats by a position player without a hit, going 0-for-54.
 Davis announced his retirement on August 12, 2021.